Using OMNY

 Many credit cards, debit cards or prepaid cards already support contactless payment.
 Oftentimes, on the back of these bank cards you will find this logo:

 which indicates that the card supports contactless payment.
 You might have to call your bank to activate contactless payment if you have never used it that way.
-If you bank card does not support contactless payment, you can still pay with it if you add it to a digital wallet discussed previously.
+If your bank card does not support contactless payment, you can still pay with it if you add it to a digital wallet discussed previously.

 The OMNY Card